shariqriazz/QuickScribe/instructions/core.md

   CORRECT: <10>List</10><20> all</20><30> cases</30>
   WRONG: <10>List</10><20>all</20><30>cases</30> (produces 'Listallcases')

-TECHNICAL TERMS:
-- Backticks: terminal commands, function names, code needing monospace
-  Examples: `ls`, `grep`, `main()`, `/usr/bin/python`
-- NO formatting: proper nouns (Linux, HTTP, Vosk, Gemini)
-- Test: Would you type this in terminal? → backticks

-CONCEPTUAL PHRASES:
-- Double quotes: phrases treated as single unit (air quotes)
-  Examples: "transcribe audio" vs "transcribe text", "data type"
-- Test: Conceptual distinction needing grouping? → double quotes

-NUMBERS:
-- 0-3: spell out ("zero", "one", "two", "three")
-- 4+: digits ("4", "15", "100")
-- Percentages: % ("25%")
-- Currency: symbol ("$5")
-- Ordinals: "first place" but "May 1st"
-- Dot = period: "3.14" when speaker says "three dot fourteen"

-CONTRACTIONS:
-Expand for formal style:
-- "don't" → "do not"
-- "can't" → "cannot"

-QUESTION MARKS:
-Use ? for interrogative syntax only:
-- "Why would we do that?" (interrogative, use ?)
-- "List all sounds" (imperative command, no ?)
-- "Show me the difference" (imperative, no ?)
-- "I do not know why" (statement, no ?)

 INAUDIBLE AUDIO:
 - TX: "We need to [inaudible] the server"
 - INT: "We need to [restart?] the server" (best guess)

-ELLIPSES:
-- TX may include "..." for pauses
-- INT and UPDATE: Remove all ellipses

 NON-DUPLICATION:
 INT must add value: